DragosGeornoiu/Multithreading-ConveyorBelt/README.md

 It has to be the element at the end of the belt - worker can't check other items on the belt to pick the one he needs.
 Once they have them, they go to the assembly room to put things together to create a cleaning robot - it takes exactly 3 seconds.
-Once it's done they just shout how many robots they have assembled in their lifetime and immediately go back to the conveyer belt to wait for the components they need to assemble the next robot.Conveyer belt has a size limit - it can fit at most 10 items.
+Once it's done they just shout how many robots they have assembled in their lifetime and immediately go back to the conveyor belt to wait for the components they need to assemble the next robot.Conveyer belt has a size limit - it can fit at most 10 items.
 If it's full and the items can't be picked up from the conveyer belt by workers (because they're assembling robot at the moment), supplier will not put another one on it.
-However, it's still possible that the item available at the end of the conveyer belt in a given moment will not suit any of the workers, so they get stuck - to prevent them waiting forever, if supplier was unable to put an item on the conveyor belt for more than 10 seconds, he can just go to the room where the conveyor belt ends and destroy the last item.
+However, it's still possible that the item available at the end of the conveyor belt in a given moment will not suit any of the workers, so they get stuck - to prevent them waiting forever, if supplier was unable to put an item on the conveyor belt for more than 10 seconds, he can just go to the room where the conveyor belt ends and destroy the last item.